communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dl>
 <dt><strong>IEP team</strong></dt>
 <dd>The group that develops an&nbsp;<em>IEP (Individualized Education Program)</em>&nbsp;for a student.
-The team must include the student&rsquo;s parents, at least one special education teacher, a representative of the district, and a person who can interpret test results and determine how the student&rsquo;s needs will impact them in the classroom.
+The team must include the student&rsquo;s parents or caregivers, at least one special education teacher, a representative of the district, and a person who can interpret test results and determine how the student&rsquo;s needs will impact them in the classroom.
 When the student may be or is attending general education classes, the team must include a general education teacher.</dd>
 <dt><strong>impairment&nbsp;</strong></dt>
 <dd>Any loss or abnormality of psychological or physical function.</dd>
-<dt><strong>inclusion</strong></dt>
-<dd>The active engagement of people with disabilities in all levels of society, where they are valued contributing members who have a sense of belonging.
-Sometimes used specifically to refer to participation in school &ndash; the full integration of students with special needs into the regular classroom with typical students.</dd>
 <dt><strong>independent living (IL)&nbsp;</strong></dt>
 <dd>An advocacy movement and philosophy that holds that individuals with disabilities have the right to live with dignity and with appropriate support in their own homes, fully participate in their communities, and control and make decisions about their lives.
-People with disabilities are active&nbsp;<em>consumers</em>&nbsp;of services and advocates for personal independence, equal rights and opportunities, consumer choice and control, and the removal of barriers to full participation.</dd>
+People with disabilities are active&nbsp;<em>consumers</em>&nbsp;of services and advocates for personal independence, rights and opportunities, consumer choice and control, and the removal of barriers to full participation.</dd>
 <dt><strong>Independent Living Center (ILC)</strong></dt>
-<dd>Community-based, consumer-controlled, not-for-profit centers governed by a board of directors of whom at least 51% are people with disabilities.
+<dd>Community-based, consumer-controlled, non-profit centers governed by a board of directors of whom at least 51% are people with disabilities.
 Services provided include peer counseling, information and referral, independent living skills training, and advocacy.
 May also be called a&nbsp;<em>Center for Independent Living (CIL).</em></dd>
 <dt><strong>independent living services</strong></dt>
 <dd>Services that maximize the independence and productivity of people with disabilities and promote integration into the community, such as peer counseling, disability education, and&nbsp;<em>personal care attendants (PCAs).</em></dd>
 <dt><strong>Individual Program Plan (IPP)&nbsp;</strong></dt>